Stack vs Heap Memory Allocation

 Key Differences Between Stack and Heap Allocations

-- In a stack, the allocation and deallocation is automatically done by whereas, in heap, it needs to be done by the programmer manually.
+- In a stack, the allocation and de-allocation are automatically done by the compiler whereas in heap, it needs to be done by the programmer manually.

-- Handling of Heap frame is costlier than handling of stack frame.
+- Handling of Heap frame is costlier than the handling of the stack frame.

 - Memory shortage problem is more likely to happen in stack whereas the main issue in heap memory is fragmentation.

-- Stack frame access is easier than the heap frame as the stack have small region of memory and is cache friendly, but in case of heap frames which are dispersed throughout the memory so it cause more cache misses.
+- Stack frame access is easier than the heap frame as the stack have a small region of memory and is cache-friendly, but in case of heap frames which are dispersed throughout the memory so it causes more cache misses.

-- Stack is not flexible, the memory size allotted cannot be changed whereas a heap is flexible, and the allotted memory can be altered.
+- A stack is not flexible, the memory size allotted cannot be changed whereas a heap is flexible, and the allotted memory can be altered.